imintinvestors/imintinvestors.com/content/article/20180524-what-it-will-take.md

 ---
 Among Imints shareholders there are plenty of ideas what it will take to Imints valuation soar once again.

 Today we have very limited information on Imints pricing model and it is uncertainty whether rebates levels are achieved on a yearly basis or not.
-Therefore it is today reasonable to assume that Imint will not make any substantial profits on their current trajectory even if they certainly can achieve break even for at least a quarter or two the coming year.
+Therefore it is today reasonable to assume that Imint will _not make any substantial profits on their current trajectoryZ even if they certainly can achieve break even for at least a quarter or two the coming year.
 Hopefully even more thanks to the license agreement with Xiaomi.
-Once Xiaomi however reaches the higher levels of rebates positive quarterly earnings will not be a given.
+Once Xiaomi however reaches the higher levels of rebates _positive quarterly earnings will not be a given_.
 Even if Imint lands one or even two of the few remaining big customers it will most likely only result in quite modest overall earnings.

-> Imint has saturated the market.
+> Imint has saturated their part of the market.

 For the company to even grow into todays valuation with a P/E of 20 it would take a result closer to SEK 10 million on a yearly basis.
 With the current cost structure that would require an increase of revenue increase of more then 80%.
 Best case that is achievable with the Xiaomi agreement.
 Getting back to valuations above SEK 50 per share is not possible with the current trajectory.
 Imint has at the moment saturated the market they are in and so far not succeeded in proving that they actually will break into new once.